About the Provost

 Download Headshot

 Amy Dittmar is a distinguished scholar with an extensive background in economics, finance and university administration.
-She is the provost, as well as a professor of finance with Rice’s Jones Graduate School of Business and a professor of economics with the School of Social Sciences.
+She is the provost, the executive vice president for Academic Affairs, a professor of economics in the School of Social Sciences and a professor of finance with Rice’s Jones Graduate School of Business.

-Dittmar is focused on opportunities for growth with an expanding student body, more faculty members and several capital projects to support the university’s research and educational mission.
-She already has increased support for graduate students by increasing stipends.
-She also has added resources to attract and retain faculty.
+Dittmar is focused on opportunities for growth with an expanding student body, as well as more faculty members, capital projects, and staffing to support the university’s research and educational mission.
+She has hired more than 100 tenure-track faculty at all levels and leads a faculty expansion that will increase tenure-track faculty by 20%.
+She has increased support for graduate students by increasing stipends each year above inflation and providing more on-campus dining options.
+Dittmar also has added resources to attract and retain faculty.

 Prior to Rice, Dittmar held a series of top-level administrative roles at the University of Michigan.
 In 2019, she served as acting provost and executive vice president for academic affairs.
 Dittmar was the chief academic and budgetary officer with direct reporting relationships for the deans of 19 schools and colleges as well as other key staff.
 From 2020 and 2022, she served as senior vice provost.
 In that position, she oversaw policy decisions and implemented a wide range of strategic, academic and budgetary initiatives.
 From 2016 to 2020, she served as the vice provost for academic and budgetary affairs.